Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 These classes are hosted at PASS Program’s central facility in Champaign, Illinois, and offer a traditional bootcamp type experience.
 You can opt to stay in company operated student housing, and will meet almost daily for lectures.
 While the material is current, this method is about as traditional as it gets in terms of prepping for a high-stakes exam.
 That said, this old school approach actually still works extremely well for a large segment of students.

 These live, in-person courses are offered in 5-week and 12-week increments.
-Respectively, they cost approximately $3,000 for the 5-week Step 1 course, $3,750 for the 5-week Step 2 course, and $6,000 for the 12-week Step 1/Step 2 program.
+Respectively, they cost approximately $3,000 for the 5-week Step 1 course and the 5-week Step 2 course, and $6,000 for the 12-week Step 1/Step 2 program.
 The cost for student housing is separate, and not included in these amounts.
 While these prices are generally much higher than competing USMLE prep course costs, bear in mind that this in-person course is about as comprehensive and intense as they come, leaving nothing to chance on the exam.

 The PASS Program also offers a live online version of their 5-week and 12-week live courses.
 This is not a separate course from the on-site experience – it is just a different format of the same class.
 You are part of and attend the same classes as the students in Illinois, but instead stream the class from your home.

 The PASS Program tries hard to make their virtual students feel like they are a part of the actual class by incorporating a “raise hand” function into the online platform, as well as dedicating an online instructor to manage questions.
-This live online course runs approximately $2,200 for the Step 1 ($2,750 for Step 2) 5-week course and $5,500 for the 12-week version of the both Step 1 and Step 2 courses.
+This live online course runs approximately $2,000 for the Step 1 and Step 2 5-week course and $5,000 for the 12-week version of the both Step 1 and Step 2 courses.